ScrumDoLLC/scrumdo-static/help/personalprojects.md

   * Personal career goals
   * To-read lists
   * Personal ideations

+* Product Owner Pre-planning:
+  * Pre-planning may be done and then stories promoted to team board backlogs

 * Tracking confidential information that other employees shouldn't see, such as:
   * Track employee performance